rertzer/ft_cybersecurity_projects/snow_crash/level12/level12.md

 ## `level12.pl`

-- `level12.pl` runs a CGI script on localhost, port 4646.
-- The script takes two arguments x and y as parmeters and print either a dot or two dots according to those parameters.
+- The script takes two arguments x and y as parmeters and prints either a dot or two dots according to those parameters.

 ```sh
 level12@SnowCrash:~$ curl 'localhost:4646?x=hello&y=coucou'